Saint Laurent Fall/Winter 2026 Look1

 Saint Laurent Fall/Winter 2026 Look 4

-The result is not a simple archival tribute.
-Instead, the collection stages a visual dialogue between two opposing forces that have long defined the house: strict tailoring and unapologetic sensuality.
+The collection is not a simple archival tribute.
+It stages a visual dialogue between two opposing forces that have long defined the house — strict tailoring and unapologetic sensuality.

-Black tuxedo suits open the runway, while sheer lace dresses appear throughout the show, creating a deliberate tension between control and exposure.
-That tension ultimately becomes the central narrative of the season.
+Black tuxedo suits open the runway.
+Sheer lace dresses appear throughout the show.
+The tension between control and exposure drives the collection.

 Saint Laurent Fall/Winter 2026 Look 5